Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 The solution

-Offers a clear affordance
+Offer a clear visual affordance on Ul level

 Problems